syncfusion-content/javascript-docs/js/api/ejTagCloud.md

-Defines the url link to navigate while click the tag.
+Defines the URL link to navigate while click the tag.